Handling All Aspects of Both Residential and Commercial Landlord-Tenant Law.

 Contact Griffin Alexander, P.C.
 Today!

 If you are a member of a Condominium Association Board or would like to discuss your options under New Jersey condo association law, please contact Griffin Alexander, P.C. right away.
-Please contact our Randolph, New Jersey office by calling 973-366-1188 or our New Brunswick office at (732) 630-7441 for a free consultation.
+Please contact our Randolph, New Jersey office by calling 973-366-1188 or our East Brunswick office at (732) 630-7441 for a free consultation.